dotsies/enter-the-matrix/proposal.md

 In short, I want to use this publicly available data provided by the SEC to figure out if we can extact any valuable information on the underlying stock -- in particular, $GME.

 This project will be worked on solely by myself.

+##Data

 The data can be obtained from [here.](https://www.sec.gov/data/foiadocsfailsdatahtm)

 This dataset cotains file date, CUSIP numbers (identifies each individual company), the ticker symbol, issuer name, price, and total number of fail-to-delivers.

+##Objective

 I will propose 3 questions/tasks:

 <ol>
-  <li>1.
-Is it possible to predict price fluctuations based on patterns in FTD vs delivery date?
+  <li>Is it possible to predict price fluctuations based on patterns in FTD vs delivery date?
-  <li>2.
-Are FTDs a viable signal for synthetic operations (even possible)?
+  <li>Are FTDs a viable signal for synthetic operations (even possible)?
-  <li>3.
-Visualize key FTD values/dates in relation to the market at large.
+  <li>Visualize key FTD values/dates in relation to the market at large.
 </ol>